Not knowing what to use on your skin can cause major problems.

-This guide will help you avoid going down the wrong aisle and choosing products that don't work for your skin type or condition.
+This guide will take you from understanding why so many products are marketing to black men, you avoid going down the wrong aisle and choosing products that don't work for your skin type or condition.

 Of course not, but aside from grooming a new haircut or fresh shave black men neglect their skin in general not caring much about their skin's appearance; unless it is focused on grooming.
 But nothing could be further from the truth, because black men have always cared about their skin Generational Rituals of African American men came from their fathers and grandfathers.